awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-### Control Which Service\-Linked Role Can Be Passed \(Using PassRole\)<a name="policy-example-pass-role"></a>
+### Control which service\-linked role can be passed \(using PassRole\)<a name="policy-example-pass-role"></a>

 If your users require the ability to pass custom suffix service\-linked roles to an Auto Scaling group, you must attach a policy to the users or roles, based on the access that they need\.
 We recommend that you restrict this policy to only the service\-linked roles that your users must access\.
-For more information about custom suffix service\-linked roles, see [Service\-Linked Roles for Amazon EC2 Auto Scaling](autoscaling-service-linked-role.md)\.
+For more information about custom suffix service\-linked roles, see [Service\-linked roles for Amazon EC2 Auto Scaling](autoscaling-service-linked-role.md)\.

 The following example is helpful for facilitating the security of your customer managed CMKs if you give different service\-linked roles access to different keys\.
 Depending on your needs, you might have a CMK for the development team, another for the QA team, and another for the finance team\.
 First, create a service\-linked role that has access to the required CMK, for example, a service\-linked role named **`AWSServiceRoleForAutoScaling_devteamkeyaccess`**\.
 Then, to grant permissions to pass that service\-linked role to an Auto Scaling group, attach the policy to your IAM users as shown\.